Lawzyee/PhoneNow_Customer_Retention_Analysis/README.md

    Count of Churn for Yes = CALCULATE(COUNTA('churn'[Churn]), 'churn'[Churn] IN { "Yes" })

-For more information on Calculations and Measures please see **Calculations and Measures file** For the analysis, several DAX measures and calculations were used after initial data cleaning.
-You can download the file containing these calculations from the link below:
+For more information on Calculations and Measures please see **Calculations and Measures file**

-Download Churn Calculations and Measures

 ## Dashboards
 Two interactive dashboards were created using **Power BI** to visualize the data and KPIs: